 The Cash Collateral Support program helps small and medium-sized businesses in Colorado access loans that they would otherwise not get because they do not have enough collateral.
 This credit enhancement uses small amounts of public resources to encourage private lenders to loan money to businesses.
 The program provides a cash deposit as collateral for a business loan or credit facility when the business cannot meet the lender’s collateral requirements.
 One of the goals of this program is to support employee ownership business transitions and financing for employee-owned businesses.
 For additional resources visit the Office of Employee Ownership.

-Lenders can apply for up to 25% of the loan amount or $250,000, whichever is less, in collateral to support business loan applications.
-The maximum loan size for this loan is $10 million.
-Collateral caps may be increased for certain transaction types including those that support employee ownership.
+Lenders can apply for up to 25% of the loan amount or $500,000 (for employee ownership, up to 40% or $800,000), whichever is less, in collateral to support business loan applications.
+There may be further flexibility for certain transaction types, including those that support employee ownership.
+The maximum loan size for this program is $10 million.
+Collateral caps may be increased for certain transaction types, including those that support employee ownership.

 Benefits to lenders include: